jvansch1/ycharts-wiki/Pull-Request-Review-Checklist.md

         - Funds should not have "EBITDA" metric
         - Index should not have "PE Ratio" metric
         - Indicator should not have any metrics.
     - Do Equity, Fund and Index have `System Alert` checkboxes?
+Do they work?
 2. Create a Portfolio Strategy Alert (make sure it appears in Alerts Manager Popup after creation)
     - Do this by going to Data > Portfolio Strategies > Click "Receive Alerts on this Strategy"
 3. Edit an alert for each security type